ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 2. The user enters their username.
 3. The user scans any one iris through the iris capture device.
 4. The user then captures face photo using the face photo capture-device.
-5. On successful authentication, the system logs in the user.
+5. On successful authentication, the system allows a user to log in.

 #### B. Temporarily lock the user account after five unsuccessful login attempts.
 1. The MOSIP system temporarily locks the user's account in case the user gives an invalid password for login five times continuously.